willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 > journals demanding data published along with the manuscript, or by funding
 > agencies more vigorously enforcing open-data policies.
 >
-> After demonstrating how reproducibility is often undermined, this talk seeks
+> After demonstrating how reproducibility is often undermined, the talk seeks
 > to provide a simple framework for assessing the reproducibility of scientific
 > workflows and to give an overview of existing building blocks for
 > reproducible science at GEOMAR and beyond.
 >
-> The slides address scientists at any stage in their career and in any
+> This talks addresses scientists at any stage in their career and in any
-> organisational role, and also students as well as technical support staff.
+> organisational role, and is also suited for students and technical support
+> staff.